Dominique Gonzalez-Foerster

-Dominique Gonzalez-Foerster (born 30 June 1965, in Strasbourg) is a French visual artist and educator.
+Dominique Gonzalez-Foerster (born 30 June 1965) is a French visual artist and educator.
 She is known for her work in video projection, photography, and art installations.
 She has worked in landscaping, design, and writing.
 "I always look for experimental processes.
 I like the fact that at the beginning I don't know how to do things and then, slowly, I start learning.
 Often exhibitions don't give me this learning possibility anymore."

 She lives and works in Paris and Rio de Janeiro.

 Biography

 Dominique Gonzalez-Foerster was born in Strasbourg, France in 1965.
 At the age of 17, she worked as a museum guard in Grenoble while studying at the École du Magasin of the National Centre of Contemporary Art in Grenoble.
 She also studied at the Institute des Hautes Études en Arts Plastiques, in Paris.
 She began her career as an artist in the 1990s, working primarily in film.